PrestonPhelan/madness/bracket-generator/to_build.md

 ### Combinations
 Combination of pods that make of the four regions.
 Possible combinations without repeating teams.
 Built from that round's pods
   - [x] Built
+  - [ ] Accounts for 12-seed Play-ins

 ## Algorithm
 ### First Setup
   - [x] Create team objects
     - [x] Skip low rank-single bids
-  - [ ] 12-seed Play-in Pods
+  - [x] 12-seed Play-in Pods

 ### Iterate through matchups in order of probability
   - [ ] If first of round
-    - [ ] Generate all possible pod matchups, minus clashes
+    - [x] Generate all possible pod matchups, minus clashes
-      - [ ] Add to appropriate trackers
+      - [x] Add to appropriate trackers
-    - [ ] Generate combinations from possible pods
+    - [ ] Reset all combinations
-      - [ ] Add to appropriate trackers
+    - [ ] Find new combinations

   - [ ] Else
     - [ ] Find a combination with no clashes.
 If it exists, limit has not been found.